William Wynter: Naval career

-William was schooled in the navy.
-He took part in the 260 ship expedition of 1544, which burned Leith and Edinburgh, and held the office of Keeper of the King's Storehouse at Deptford Strand.
-In 1545 he served in Lord Lisle's channel fleet; two years later he took part in Protector Somerset's expedition to Scotland and victory at Pinkie, and, in 1549, an expedition to Guernsey and Jersey.
+William was schooled in the Navy.
+He took part in the 260 ship expedition of 1544, which burned Leith and Edinburgh, and in 1545 he served in Lord Lisle's channel fleet.
+In July 1546 he held the office of Keeper of the King's Storehouse at Deptford Strand.
+In 1547 he took part in Protector Somerset's expedition to Scotland and victory at Pinkie, and in 1549, in an expedition to Guernsey and Jersey.

+In April 1549 Wynter was appointed Surveyor of the Navy, succeeding his colleague Benjamin Gonson, who was simultaneously appointed Treasurer of Marine Causes.
+Gonson held his post until his death in 1577, and Wynter his until 1589, so that this partnership was a constant feature of the naval administration through the third quarter of the sixteenth century.

-In that year (1549), he was appointed Surveyor of the Navy, and in December as captain of the Mynion he captured the prize of a French ship, the Mary of Fécamp, laden with sugar.
+In December 1549, as captain of the Mynion, he captured the prize of a French ship, the Mary of Fécamp, laden with sugar.
 A reward of £100 was to be shared out among the crew of 300.
-In 1550, he superintended the removal of the ships from Portsmouth to Gillingham in the Thames Estuary, Edward VI owed him £471 for a voyage to Ireland in 1552, and, in 1553, he went on a voyage to the Levant.
+In 1550, he superintended the removal of the ships from Portsmouth to Gillingham in the Thames Estuary; Edward VI owed him £471 for a voyage to Ireland in 1552, and, in 1553, he went on a voyage to the Levant.
 In 1554, Wynter spent several months in the Tower of London under suspicion of involvement in Thomas Wyatt's rebellion against Mary I of England, until he was pardoned in November.

-In 1557, Wynter was appointed Master of Navy Ordnance, which post he held along with the Surveyorship for the rest of his life.
-He was present at the burning of Conquet in 1558.
+In 1557, Wynter was appointed Master of Navy Ordnance, a post he held along with the Surveyorship for the rest of his life.
 On 22 May 1558, Wynter brought ships from Dunkirk to Dover which were sailing on to Portsmouth.
-He was sent with a fleet to Scotland in January 1560 during the crisis of the Scottish Reformation commanding the Irish Squadron.
+He was present at the burning of Le Conquet in July 1558.

+At about this time William Wynter married Mary Langton, one of the daughters of the London merchant Thomas Langton, citizen and Skinner (died c.
+1550) and his wife Mary Matthew of Colchester.
+The marriage reflected civic and mercantile interest: Mary Matthew, Wynter's mother-in-law, became Dame Mary Judde (died 1602), as the third wife of the Lord Mayor Sir Andrew Judde, a leading representative of the Muscovy Company, who died in 1558: she afterwards married the London alderman, citizen and Clothworker James Altham of Mark Hall, Latton, Essex (died 1582).
+Mary Langton's sister (Wynter's sister-in-law) Jane Langton was the wife of John Barne, son of the leading Muscovy merchant and Lord Mayor, George Barne (died 1558).
+Edward Wynter, eldest son of William and Mary, was born in 1560.